Trendyol/dom-event-tracker/README.md

 ### Seen
 Whenever an element is visible in the users screen it fires `seen` event.
 IntersectionObserver without threshold.

+> Whenever callback returns `true`, seen event won't be fired for that element.
+Otherwise it will always fire seen event.
+This means almost each scroll

 ### Click
 Whenever user clicks an item, it fies `click` event.